u0421793/serveros/README.md

 The bare metal bit suggests that you can't get any more fundamental in a computer - there's no layer or abstraction in between.
 —	Ian Tindale, Mar 08 2017

+# developmental strategy

+very much a case of
+1: collect underpants
+2: ?
+3: launch Server OS

+# refinements in direction

+It could be entirely possible that this could be a node thing.
+Get node.js to be able to driver machine drivers, and get the other end of node.js to be able to run nginx.
+Then install it on something - bare metal, no other OS.